chpr1410/MSDS692_Practicum/README.md

 For this project I have introduced sources of fundamental and pricing data for stocks, and how to query the APIs to obtain and store the data.

 After defining criteria for a healthy company, I found 619 instances of healthy companies since 2009.
-Of those instances, 479 qualified at least a year ago, and therefore have an annual return percentage.
+Of those instances, 479 qualified at least a year ago, and therefore have a one year return percentage.
 The average one year return percentage for these companies is 22.89%.

 Then, through separating these healthy companies into their respective years, I have shown that investing in healthy companies over the period of 2009 to the present results in a weighted average one year return of 24.35%.
 This return is significantly higher than each of the market indices.

 Finally, I have also shown how to implement machine learning to augment the base strategy.
-I found that all the machine learning methods that I applied increased annual returns on average of 8.5%.
+I found that all the machine learning methods that I applied increased average one year returns by 8.5%.

 # Further Research Opportunities